-- 1) By the second week of class, when we have discussed the philosophical bases of human attitudes to animals as the foundation for the courses, write a one-page report of how you view animals, and which of the three fundamental attitudes this most agrees with (due January 18th).
+- 1) By the second week of class, when we have discussed the philosophical bases of human attitudes to animals as the foundation for the courses, write a one-page report of how you view animals, and which of the three fundamental attitudes this most agrees with (due January 22nd).
 What is the place of Homo sapiens in the animal kingdom?
 What control ought we to have over animals?
 Do we plan for the immediate or long term future?
 Do we have moral obligations to all or only some of the species on the planet?
 How should we behave to act ethically towards them?
-This is Opinion 1 and will be the beginning of your Participation Log. - Once we have set this foundation for the course, the rest of the semester will be a mixture of lectures, time to work on assignments, and presentations to the class. - 2) Find and describe an organization (whose scope must be national or international) concerned with human-animal interactions.
-Register your choice on moodle set aside for this.
-The sooner you make a choice the better, as you must check moodle and make sure you are not duplicating the choice of another group.
+This is Opinion 1 and will be in your Participation Log. - Once we have set this foundation for the course, the rest of the semester will be a mixture of lectures, time to work on assignments, and presentations to the class. - 2) Find and describe an organization (whose scope must be national or international) concerned with human-animal interactions.
 Prepare a short report, about one typed page, with the organization name, scope, philosophical and organizational background and source of support.
 Be critical.
-This is due January 25th, and is to be saved in your Log as Opinion 2. - 3) Interview a person who works with animals.
+This is due January 29th, and is to be saved in your Log as Opinion 2. - 3) Interview a person who works with animals.
 Discuss his/her philosophy, specifics of the contact with animals and attitudes to them, whether this is for remuneration.
-Class time will be allocated to discussion on interviewing techniques on January 18th Prepare a short oral presentation (10 minutes) for class during January 23rd to February 1st.
+Class time will be allocated to discussion on interviewing techniques on January 20th Prepare a short oral presentation (12 minutes) for class during January 27th or 29th.
 Power point accompaniment for the presentation is appropriate but not required.
 This presentation will be graded on content of the interview, linkage to the areas covered by the class and by the competence of the presentation.
 I will be looking also for balance of the contributions by the presenters.
 See page 4 on techniques and subjects for interviewing people.
-Again, listen to others' presentations and make a one-page report for your Log on one of them, by February 4th; this is Opinion 3. - 4) Read about an ethical issue associated with human-animal interaction.
-Choose a topic and post it on moodle, no duplicates please (see above).
+Again, listen to others' presentations and make a one-page report for your Log on one of them, by February 5th; this is Opinion 3. - 4) Read about an ethical issue associated with human-animal interaction.
+Choose a topic and post it on moodle, by February 12th, no duplicates please.
 Remember to think about philosophical approaches.
-Prepare a poster for presentation (around class time) on February 27th or March 1st; class time will also be allocated to poster preparation on February 13th (remember this is a standard means of communicating at scientific conferences).
+Prepare a poster for presentation (around class time) on March 10th or 12th; class time will also be allocated to poster preparation on February 26th (remember this is a standard means of communicating at scientific conferences).
 An outline of poster presentation techniques and possible topics is on page 5.
-Because the process of creating a poster is so important, class on February 13th will be devoted to discussion and demonstration of poster presentation.
+Because the process of creating a poster is so important, class on February 24th will be devoted to discussion and demonstration of poster presentation.
 Also, the grade for this assignment will be allocated half to the poster itself and half to the information presented on it and given during discussion with evaluators during the presentation.
-After the posters, choose one topic and make a one-page report in your Log about it; this is Opinion 4.
-Note that because of this assignment, we will not discuss issues that students have chosen in class, at least before the poster presentation.
+After the posters, choose one topic and make a one-page report in your Log about it; this is due March 17thth and is Opinion 4.
+Note that because of this assignment, we will not